 Tip around 10% of your bill or a little more if you want to show your appreciation to the friendly staff.

 Barcelona is a fantastic city to visit on your first time in Spain or even your first time in Europe.
 It has everything!
-With these Barcelona travel tips for first-timers, you’ll have all the insider info you need so you don’t fall into the common traps.
+With these handy tips, you’ll have all the insider info you need so you don’t fall into the common traps.

 You’re sure to have a wonderful vacation in this beautiful and vibrant coastal Spanish city without any mishaps!